-Each semester a campus days applicant is awarded a scholarship for attendance to FBCI.
+Each semester, an applicant who applied during Campus Days is awarded a scholarship for attendance at FBCI.
 The luck of the draw determines these awards.

 Departmental Scholarships

 Academic scholarships are awarded annually to select qualified students within each concentration department at FBCI.
 The scholarship committee and academic committee evaluate eligible candidates based on merit.
 Students who have chosen a concentration may apply for Departmental Scholarships through the Financial Assistance Application.